 Introduces students to concepts and issues related to teaching diverse learners in contemporary public schools.
-Topics include teaching as a profession and a career, contemporary educational issues, common core state standards, and requirements for earning a teaching credential.
-This course requires a minimum of 45 hours of structured field work in a Transitional Kindergarten - 12th grade public school classroom that represents California's diverse student population and includes cooperation with at least one credentialed classroom teacher.
+Topics include teaching as a profession and career, foundations of the American education system, contemporary educational issues, and California's content and teacher performance standards.
+In addition to class time, this course requires a minimum of 45 hours of structured fieldwork in a college-approved Transitional Kindergarten - 12th grade public school classroom that represents California's diverse student population and includes cooperation with at least one credentialed classroom teacher.
 CSU credit limitation; consult a counselor.
 TB test and Livescan may be required.